Aging Report: Meaning & Role in Accounts Receivable (AR)

 The best way to create aging reports is to automate them and instantly view all your due payments and related data.

-If you use an invoicing solution, features like aging reports in QuickBooks help organize the available open invoice data in an intuitive and easy-to-understand manner.
+If you use an invoicing solution like QuickBooks, features like aging reports help organize the available open invoice data in an intuitive and easy-to-understand manner.
 You can configure the aging schedule, easily perform search, filter, and ordering operations to get a comprehensive view of all aging report information.

 We encourage you to create additional automated reports to help you track important financial KPIs, such as your DSO, Aging Balance, Cash Flow, or Billing Cohorts.

-How To Use The Accounts Receivable Aging Report
+Benefits of an Accounts Receivable (AR) Aging Report

-An accounting receivable aging report can be helpful in multiple ways besides letting you know about due payments.
+An accounts receivable aging report can be helpful in multiple ways.
+Besides giving you a better understanding of your aged receivables and letting you know about due payments.
 Here are ways you can make good use of aging reports:

-Certain invoices are so long past the due date that you will not be able to collect them and will have to perform a write off.
+Certain invoices are so long past the due date that you will not be able to collect them and will have to perform a write-off.
 There could be many more reasons a payment could be deemed uncollectible, like the payers being unable to pay back or other conditions.
 Such outstanding invoices are called bad debt and represent an total amount of loss you will be incurring.
+The IRS lets companies write off aged receivables, but only after they have decided to abandon efforts to collect the debt.

 For every accounting period, you need to keep track of these bad debts and estimate how much they cost your company.
 And you can use an aging report to get the accurate data required to do so.